 Consult for your disease now

 Ptosis treatment in ayurveda can only be done if the cause of the disease is known with reference to ayurveda.
 It is a disease caused due to vata dosha aggravation in the body.
-There are various ptosis treatments in ayurveda that are known to provide benefit such as Shirodhara, Tharpana, nasya and Nethradhara procedures.
+There are various ptosis treatments in ayurveda that are known to provide benefits such as Shirodhara, Tharpana, nasya, and Nethradhara procedures.
 These are done with vata pacifying drugs.
-Yoga and pranayama also helps in faster recovery.
+Yoga and pranayama also help in faster recovery.
 The procedures are done continuously for 15-20 days regularly.
-Ptosis disease can be cured with ptosis treatments in ayurveda if diagnosed and treated timely.
+Ptosis disease can be cured with ptosis treatment in Ayurveda if diagnosed and treated timely.
 Some of the ptosis treatments in ayurveda are described below:

 - Nethradhara - This process includes washing of the eyes with freshly prepared medicated decoctions for strengthening the muscles of upper eyelids.

 - Netra Basti - This therapy is one of the best ptosis treatment in ayurveda, used to reduce eye stress.
 The eyes are bathed to remove any congested secretion.
 A dough dam is built up around the eye and a warm medicated ghee is slowly poured into the dam, bringing peace and nourishment to the eyes.

 - Netra Trapana - Netra Tarpana is used as ptosis treatment in Ayurveda because it acts as both preventive and corrective treatment for maintaining the ordinary solid-state of eyes.
 A mixture made by gram flour is pasted around both the eyes and drugs are poured onto it such that the drug does not spill from the batter which is set around the eyes.